ayunav/MeetupOrganizer/README.md

 ### Background

-I organize the largest iOS meetup in NYC, [iOSoho](https://www.meetup.com/iOSoho/), and it was hard for me to upload photos to events with a Meetup app because you can only upload one photo at a time.
-Meetup Organizer app doesn't do much, but it solves my personal pain point, and it makes me very happy. 😊
+I organize the largest iOS meetup in NYC, [iOSoho](https://www.meetup.com/iOSoho/), and it was hard for me to upload photos to events with the Meetup app because you can only upload one photo at a time.
+Meetup Organizer app solves my personal pain point, and it makes me very happy. 😊

 If you want to upload photos to the Meetup events you attend, download the source code and run it on your iPhone.
 See [How to run](https://github.com/ayunav/MeetupOrganizer#how-to-run) instructions below.